Bibek-maji/JARVIS-ASSISTANT/README.md

 "open youtube" – Opens YouTube

+also open the desktop applications by "open" command

+also close the current window by "close" command

 "how are you" – Jarvis responds with a friendly message

 "play [song name]" – Plays music from a user-defined musicLibrary dictionary